 While my new choices are available in drug and discount stores like Walgreens, CVS, Rite Aid, Target, Ulta and Walmart, I order online.
 I can get everything on this list at Amazon, in a single order.
 I routinely check and continue to find that Amazon’s prices are very competitive, and routinely cheaper.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
-As an Amazon Associate, we earn from qualifying purchases by linking to Amazon affiliated sites.
+We are a Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you., an affiliate advertising program.
+As an Amazon Associate, we earn a tiny commission from select purchases with no added fees for you, by linking to Amazon.

 M.A.C.
 Extended Play Perfect Lash Mascara is excellent but at $24, not THAT excellent!
-I’ve switched to Loreal Paris Voluminous Mascara, Black, which is an excellent alternative with at least equal results.
-About $6 in drugstores.
-Check Amazon.